The StreetInvest Team

 Jacquie began her career with Procter & Gamble in marketing and general management, where she lead global brands such as Pantene and worked in the UK and internationally over 12 years.
 She then worked as a business consultant for large multinational and SME clients advising them on business strategies, marketing, brand positioning and product innovation.

-She co-founded Good Values CR Agency seven years ago and works with corporates on their CR strategies and helps charities with their brand positioning and fundraising.
-Good Values specializes in helping companies maximise their Return on Investment from their CR strategies and community programmes, ensuring that they deliver both a strong social impact and business benefit.
+Good Values CR Agency was founded in 2007 and works with corporates on their Environment, Social, Governance (ESG) strategies and helps charities with their brand positioning and fundraising.
+Good Values specializes in helping companies maximise their Return on Investment from their ESG strategies and community programmes, ensuring that they deliver both a strong social impact and business benefit.

 After studying psychology at the University of Exeter, Livia joined StreetInvest working within both programmes and fundraising.
 Livia left her role at StreetInvest in 2016 and joined Lloyds Banking Group where she now works in the Responsible Business team.